 HPP eliminates many bacteria; yet, it should be noted that not all bacteria is bad.
 Digestive processes in animals and humans depend on the function of healthy bacteria in the GI tract to break down and digest food; therefore, eliminating all bacteria can be problematic.

 This second objection is more general in nature; it is that, arguably, a food subjected to HPP can no longer truly be considered raw; given the resulting change to its natural state.
 The FDA does not allow a food producer to make the claim of “fresh” in the case of products that have been HPP treated.
-However the terms “raw” or “organic” may still be used for HPP processed products.
-Notwithstanding this, in the interests of disclosure and/or fending off potential lawsuits, it’s likely that most companies using HPP processing will disclose it by name on their labelling, or use terms such as “cold pressure treated”, perhaps to sound more benign to those with concerns over HPP!
+However, the terms “raw” or “organic” may still be used for HPP processed products.
+Notwithstanding this, in the interests of disclosure and/or fending off potential lawsuits, it’s likely that most companies using HPP processing will disclose it by name on their labeling, or use terms such as “cold pressure-treated”, perhaps to sound more benign to those with concerns over HPP!

 The Cost of Feeding Your Dog Freeze-Dried Raw Food